-If you can grab their attention with a relevant and an informative title, they will want to see more of your page.
+If you can grab their attention with a relevant and informative title, they will want to see more of your page.
 Focus on the length of your title tag, do not make them too long because Google allows a limited number of characters.
 Make the most out of it, and make your title straight to the point.

 You should make sure they are interesting, and reveal what your page includes in a sentence or two.
 Meta descriptions also have a limited number of characters.
 Do not make them too short nor too long, experts suggest that 160-character-long is the most suitable length for meta descriptions.

 Meta Tags and YouTube Video Tags, are they similar?

 When you upload a video to YouTube you are able to add many ‘Videotags’.
-These help your videos rank within YouTube algorithm.
+These help your videos rank within the YouTube algorithm.
 The only difference between YouTube and Search Engines it is much more easy to see if your tags are actually working, with different Google Extensions.
 This is very much like the way Search Engines used Meta Tags to allow your sites and posts to rank.

-YouTube have not taken the step of updating their Algorithm by taking away the importance of keywords.
+YouTube has not taken the step of updating its Algorithm by taking away the importance of keywords.
 This is solely due to how big this change would to the whole platform.
 It would also make it much harder for your videos to rank as YouTube does not have as many SEO techniques that help your videos rank.

 Here people can exploit this feature quite easily.
 If there is a specific topic ranking trending and is ranking well.
 Using these keywords can help your video rank.
-YouTube are trying to help this but it is very difficult.
+YouTube is trying to help this but it is very difficult.

 In addition, spend more time investing in your website’s content itself or other more important SEO tips.
 Remember that other meta tags, such as title tags or meta descriptions, are the window to your website.
 They will actually affect your SEO results and your number of viewers.
 Make sure your window looks nice and inviting to researchers.
 Finally, make content your top priority and work on improving it rather than focusing on meta keywords.